Breakthrough Energy Foundation

 -

-Past Recipients Identified Through Networks: The 2022 Form 990 shows grants to established climate policy organizations including Center for Climate and Energy Solutions ($2.3M), Climate Jobs National Resource Center ($6.8M), Clean Air Task Force ($1.9M), ClimateWorks Foundation ($2M), Environmental Defense Fund ($1.9M), Rocky Mountain Institute ($3.7M), Resources for the Future ($1.6M), World Resources Institute, and others.
+Past Recipients Identified Through Networks: The 2022 Form 990 shows grants to established climate policy organisations including Center for Climate and Energy Solutions ($2.3M), Climate Jobs National Resource Center ($6.8M), Clean Air Task Force ($1.9M), ClimateWorks Foundation ($2M), Environmental Defense Fund ($1.9M), Rocky Mountain Institute ($3.7M), Resources for the Future ($1.6M), World Resources Institute, and others.

 -